CGCookie/handbook/benefits.md

 ## Health Insurance

 Health and Dental insurance is provided by Blue Cross Blue Shield PPO.
-The company pays 100% of the premium.
+Included in our compensation package, CG Cookie pays 100% of the premium.
 Open enrolment is in November each year with marriages and domestic partnerships covered equally.

 More details on your health insurance and coverage is here: https://3.basecamp.com/3093149/buckets/5217119/vaults/743491264